Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

 \section{Case Study: A Sequential Patent Citation Network}

-We now apply the RC model to a large sequential network that we construct from empirical data. {Recall that a network is sequential if nodes form edges one after the other in a sequence.}
+We now apply the RC model to a large sequential network that we construct from empirical data.
+Recall that a network is `sequential' if nodes form edges one after another in a sequence.